AI prompts

 ```

-On Windows, you can use either the `gui.ps1` or `gui.bat` script located in the root directory.
+If you installed using the `pip` method, use either the `gui.ps1` or `gui.bat` script located in the root directory.
 Choose the script that suits your preference and run it in a terminal, providing the desired command line arguments.
 Here's an example:

 ```powershell